-Debt Service - Department set up to accumulate resources restricted for the repayment of the Series 2006A Nursing Home Construction General Obligation Bonds.
-The County's general sales tax has been pledged to repay those bonds over twenty years.
+Debt Service - Department set up to accumulate resources restricted for the repayment of general obligation bonds, for which the County's general sales tax revenue has been pledged to repay.

 Deputy Sheriff Merit Commission - Three member commission which certifies persons as eligible to serve as sworn deputies.
 Handles major disciplinary actions and discharge of sworn personnel.
 Members of commission are appointed by County Board upon recommendation of County Sheriff.